martinfleis/clustergram/paper/paper.md

 to N) that are compared and assessed based on various criteria, be it a so-called _"elbow plot"_ of silhouette score looking for the "elbow" on a curve or a related silhouette analysis, or using other evaluation metrics.
-Most of them have in common that they treat each clustering option separately, without a relation between, e.g., 3 and 4 clusters and behavior of observations between these two options.
+Most of them have in common that they treat each clustering option separately, without a relation between, e.g., when testing 3 and 4 clusters, the behavior of observations between these two options is not considered.
 To alleviate the situation and shed more light on the dynamics of _reshuffling_ of observations between clusters, @schonlau2002clustergram proposed a new visual method called _"clustergram"_.

 Clustergrams take the shape of a hierarchical diagram displaying a range of clustering options (number of clusters) on (usually) the X-axis and cluster centers for each